Basis for International Interactions

 From the perspective of monetary sovereignty, one should consider the European Monetary Union as a single society.
 Obviously it is not a single country.
 But, it is a single society formed from the union of several countries.
 These member countries collectively decide on admittance of other countries into their monetary union.
 The European Monetary Union could be considered as one more step towards building Utopia for these countries.

 Two Utopian societies may have differences in the laws and policy parameters within their boundaries, but they can always agree upon some rules for their international interactions.
-In the upcoming chapters related to International Topics, we will see several instances of such agreements.

 United World

 We could call such a union a "complete union of societies".
-These kinds of complete unions will occur.
+These kinds of complete unions will happen.
 At present, this may seem a bit hard to believe, especially since over the past century we have seen many "exits", "partitions" and "separations".

 Eventually we will get there.
 Eventually we will reach the milestone of a United World.
 No one knows how long that will take.